topherzee/familyfun/README.md

 Current first game is basketball.
 Throw in hoops to get a point.

+- Hit Q to change your team! (red or blue)
 - After it is thrown in hoop it 'sticks'.
 Hit 'R' to restart game.

 ## IMPOSTER mode